 When you take the time to establish those divorce priorities that matter the most to you, you help to ensure that you won’t take a scattershot approach – racking up legal expenses while fighting for concessions that you probably would have been better off using as leverage in the negotiation process.

 A universal truth of divorce is that emotions tend to run high, which can make negotiating fairly and in good faith less accessible than you might think.
 If you find yourself arguing for the sake of arguing or going after divorce concessions that are not important to you, it’s time to take a step back and regroup.
 Divorce is all about making compromises, and if you’re thwarting the process, you’re ratcheting up the cost of your divorce with no clear goal in sight.

 Another important point to make here is that if your divorcing spouse refuses to meet you halfway in the negotiating process and is more interested in making trouble than in making progress, the best course of action may be to limit negotiations and head directly toward court (in an effort to cut your losses).

-The practiced divorce attorneys at Mahoney & Richmond, PLLC, in Virginia Beach have reserves of experience effectively and efficiently guiding divorce cases like yours toward beneficial resolutions that support their financial rights.
+The practiced divorce attorneys at Mahoney Richmond Thurston, PLLC, in Virginia Beach have reserves of experience effectively and efficiently guiding divorce cases like yours toward beneficial resolutions that support their financial rights.
 We’re here to help you, too, so please don’t wait to contact us for more information today.